arcturo/library/coffeescript/chapters/01_introduction.md

       # Some CoffeeScript
     </script>

-Obviously, in production, you don't want to be interpreting CoffeeScript at runtime, as it'll slow things up for your clients, so CoffeeScript offers a [Node.js](http://nodejs.org) compiler to pre-process CoffeeScript files.
+Obviously, in production, you don't want to be interpreting CoffeeScript at runtime as it'll slow things up for your clients.
+Instead CoffeeScript offers a [Node.js](http://nodejs.org) compiler to pre-process CoffeeScript files.

 To install it, first make sure you have a working copy of the latest stable version of [Node.js](http://nodejs.org), and [npm](http://npmjs.org/) (the Node Package Manager).
 You can then install CoffeeScript with npm: